github/site-policy/Policies/github-terms-of-service.md

 - Researchers may scrape public, non-personal information from GitHub for research purposes, only if any publications resulting from that research are open access.
 - Archivists may scrape GitHub for public data for archival purposes.

-You may not scrape GitHub for spamming purposes, including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards.
+You may not scrape GitHub for spamming purposes, including for the purposes of selling Other Users' personal information, such as to recruiters, headhunters, and job boards.

 All use of GitHub data gathered through scraping must comply with the [GitHub Privacy Statement](https://github.com/site/privacy).

 #### 6. Privacy
-Misuse of GitHub Users' Personal Information is prohibited.
+Misuse of Other Users' Personal Information is prohibited.

-Any person, entity, or service collecting data from GitHub must comply with the [GitHub Privacy Statement](https://github.com/site/privacy), particularly in regards to the collection of our Users' Personal Information (as defined in the GitHub Privacy Statement).
-If you collect any GitHub User's Personal Information from GitHub, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
-You agree that you will reasonably secure any Personal Information you have gathered from GitHub, and you will respond promptly to complaints, removal requests, and "do not contact" requests from GitHub or GitHub Users.
+Any person, entity, or service collecting data from GitHub must comply with the [GitHub Privacy Statement](https://github.com/site/privacy), particularly in regards to the collection of Other Users' Personal Information (as defined in the GitHub Privacy Statement).
+If You collect any GitHub User's Personal Information from GitHub, You agree that You will only use the Personal Information You gather for the purpose for which our User has authorized it.
+You agree that You will reasonably secure any Personal Information You have gathered from GitHub, and You will respond promptly to complaints, removal requests, and "do not contact" requests from GitHub or Other Users.

 #### 7. Excessive Bandwidth Use
 If we determine your bandwidth usage to be significantly excessive in relation to other GitHub customers, we reserve the right to suspend your account or throttle your file hosting until you can reduce your bandwidth consumption.